 All around downtown, you’ll find sculptures, many of which are installed by Art Around the Corner.
-Many of these are located in Town Square and the Sculpture Garden.
+Many of these are located in Town Square Park and the Sculpture Garden.
 You can locate the many sculptures in the area using their sculpture walking map.

 Green Gate Village

 Home to 14 historic buildings, Green Gate Village is a beautiful part of downtown St George to explore.
 Today, you can find an inn, restaurant, shops, and a general store within the village.
 As the oldest business in town, Judd’s Store is perhaps the most famous of these properties.
 For over 100 years, Judd’s has served as a general store and it still boasts its original shelves, counters, safe, and scale.